 A natural wordsmith, Cassandra has a novel in the works and has navigated the breadth of the corporate world.
 Her experience spans senior positions in the private and public sector, through to being a speech writer and adviser for State and Federal politicians.

 Cassandra lives in the moment and joins us for a Q and A that will leave you feeling excited for the next step in your career, and your life.

 What are some of your favourite podcasts?
-I have to confess I’m more of a reader than a podcaster but it’s hard to go past Richard Fidler’s excellent Conversations on the ABC and Claire Kimball’s amazing efforts on The Squiz.
+I have to confess I’m more of a reader than a podcaster but I stumbled across Julia Gillard’s A Podcast of One’s Own, and one that stood out was with Caroline Criado-Perez, who uncovered the stark gender gap in clinical research data that beggars belief.
+In podcast world, it’s pretty hard to beat Claire Kimball’s amazing efforts on The Squiz .

 Who is most remarkable woman you’ve ever met?
 Helen Lynch because she bashed through all of the glass ceilings and lifted women through the shards.
 She put structure around the empowerment of women.